polar-app/polar-app/content/docs/spaced-repetition.md

 recall it.
 A typical graph of the forgetting curve purports to show that humans tend to halve their memory of newly learned knowledge in a matter of days or weeks unless they consciously review the learned material.

-# Flashcards and Incremental Reading
+# Incremental reading

-We support spaced repetition for your flashcards and annotations.
+For incremental reading, we support spaced repetition for of flashcards and annotations.
 Reading your annotations with spaced repetition intervals allows you to pursue incremental reading where you re-read important parts of documents you've highlighted.

+You can read more in our detailed overview of <a href="https://getpolarized.io/docs/incremental-reading.html">Incremental Reading with Polar</a>.

 # Anki vs Polar

 Polar supports Anki sync and our own native flashcard and spaced repetition based on similar technology and concepts.

-Read our documentation on <a href="https://getpolarized.io/docs/anki-sync-for-spaced-repetition.html">Anki sync</a>.
+For details, read our documentation on <a href="https://getpolarized.io/docs/anki-sync-for-spaced-repetition.html">Anki sync</a>.

-# Start Review
+# Review

-Polar allows you to review annotations directly by going to the annotation view and selecting "Start Review" which will review ten cards at a time.
+Polar allows you to review annotations directly by going to the annotation view and selecting ```Start Review``` at the top left which will review ten cards at a time.

 <p class="text-center">
 <img class="img-fluid border" src="https://i.imgur.com/2JZu8EV.png">
 </p>

 When you create an annotation or flashcard, they will be scheduled for the future so that you can review them at a later date.

-# User Interface

-We will compute 10 or more 'tasks' that need to be completed.
-Right now these are reading reviews but in the future will also be flashcards.

-# Scheduling
+Specifically, a newly created flashcard or annotation will only show up in the review queue 24 hours after it was created.

+Ever time you start a review, the algorithm takes 10 cards that are due for review.
+After those 10 cards, this review is finished.
+If you want to review more cards, you can start another review

+If you only want to review a specific set of annotations or flashcards, you can do that by selecting a specific tag or annotation color.
+When you start a review, it will only review cards with those attributes

+# Algorithmic schedule for reviews

 Polar implements a variant of SM2 to schedule cards.
 This is the same algorithm used in Anki, and SuperMemo with a few modifications which effectively do not change the core scheduler algorithm but just make it easier to work with.

-# Selecting Specific Tags/Folders, colors, etc

-When you click ```Start Review``` only the currently shown annotations are considered for review.
-This will allow you to narrow a review to a specific folder or tag.
-You can also filter by annotation color as well.

-# High-level Overview

 ## Stages